 Mortgage Broker vs. Loan Officer

-A mortgage broker (either a group or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loans that is right for you?
-A mortgage broker will lead you to the best fit.
-Your broker will offer your mortgage application to several lenders, and works with the lender of choice until closing.
-When the loan closes, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Which lender has the loans that is right for you?
+A mortgage broker will help you find the best one.
+From application to closing, your mortgage broker works with you: offering your loan application to a number of lenders, and coordinating the process with the lender through to closing.
+If the loan closes, the broker's commission comes from the borrower.

-Loan officers represent a specific lending institution (such as a bank, credit union, etc.) who work with mortgages and other loan programs for their place of employment alone.
-There can be a wide variety of loans types to choose from, but all are programs of that particular lending institution.
+Mortgage Bankers work for a specific lending institution (such as a bank, credit union, etc.) who process mortgages and other loan programs for their employer alone.
+Although a mortgage banker may promote quite a variety of loan programs, they are all products of that one lender.

-A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
-From selecting a loan program to closing, a loan officer can help you through the process.
+A loan officer (also known as an "account executive" or "loan representative") represents the borrower to the lending institution.
+A loan officer can guide the borrower through the application, processing and closing of the loan.
 Either a salary or commission is given to loan officers by their employers.

 Got a Question?